03 Jun 2019News

 Event highlights innovation in western Sydney refugee communities

-Recipients of SSI’s Community Innovation Fund (CIF) recently gathered in Ashfield to showcase these projects, which include technology oriented English language classes, a peer support network for newly arrived refugees with disability, and an initiative that uses music to help refugees learn English.
+Recipients of SSI’s Community Innovation Fund (CIF) recently gathered in Ashfield to showcase these projects, which include technology-oriented English language classes, a peer support network for newly arrived refugees with disabilities, and an initiative that uses music to help refugees learn English.

 Over the past five years, SSI and its partners have invested more than $5 million in initiatives like CIF that add value to its contracted programs, SSI CEO Violet Roumeliotis said.

 “Drawing on feedback from communities, we have identified unmet needs and invested in initiatives to close these gaps.
 One such example is CIF, which was created following the 2015 decision to resettle a one-off intake of refugees from Syria and Iraq,” she said.